top of page

 My accident was September 16, 1986.

-In October, 1987; I paid a visit to the Doctor that took over for Pat.
+In October, 1987; I paid a visit to the Doctor that was overseeing my treatment.
 I will keep his name out of this to protect the innocent,(wink,wink).

 I would take a monthly visit from my home in

-13 months and the open wound I was stuffing a medical putty called B.I.P into, wasn't healing as well as it should.
+13 months and the open wound down to the bone I was stuffing a medical putty called B.I.P into, wasn't healing as well as it should.

 The doctor told me they were going to have to operate once more, just to clean out dead flesh and infected bone.
 Which was horrible to hear.
 I waited so long as a teen to just try to get back to normal.